mees-van-wel/hexa-center-website/src/routes/guide/system/tipsandtricks/index.md

 Hexa Center boasts a lot of quality-of-life features.
 This page will go into more detail about these features, providing insights on how to leverage them to optimize your user experience.

-- SUGGEST TO TONY AND MEES: Status page of online services - low prio, kan gemaakt worden

 Explain where features are used, perhaps give examples per page where relevant.

 ## 1. Tips and Tricks definition